SAP-samples/sme-partner-reference-application/Tutorials/03-One-Off-Deployment.md

 ## Configure project deployment config files:

 Adjust and configure the destination-content module in file `./mta.yaml`.
 Here you define destinations and service keys for the destinations.
 After the MTA app has been deployed, you will see two destinations `html_repo_host` and `…_uaa_fiori` in your subaccount.
-> Note: that the service name `authorreadingmanager` which we defined in `manifest.json` file.
+> Note that the service name `authorreadingmanager` of the web app matches the service name used in file `manifest.json` of the web app.

 ```yml
 modules: